 Maturation is a process that takes place when macarons are filled and moved to the fridge, for the flavors to mingle together, resulting in delicious flavorful and crisp shells, with a soft center.
 I highly recommend letting macarons mature 24 hours, or at least 4 hours before serving.

 Store filled macarons in an airtight container right away, until ready to serve.

 Sometimes the first batch of macarons you pipe won’t turn out as well as the second.
 Or the entire batch might not turn out at all!
 Take notes and test one sheet at a time so that you can make proper adjustments if need be.
 Also reference the macaron trouble shooting guide below.

 A proper macaron whether made with the Italian or French method will have a smooth round shell that’s slightly crisp on the outside, with a soft center, and ruffly feet lining the solid bottom edge.

 What are macaron feet?

 Feet are the magical ruffles that form at the bottom of the macaron shells as they bake and rise in the oven.
 They are an indicator of a proper macaronage and sought after by every macaron baker.

-Watch my quick video before you get started!
+Watch my quick step by step macaron video before you get started!

-The Italian Meringue macaron recipe I use is an adapted from Buchon Bakery.
-This one has been my go-to for years with some adjustments made over time to suit my process.
+The Italian Meringue macaron recipe I use is an adapted version from Buchon Bakery.
+This one has been my go-to for years with many adjustments made over time to suit my process.